 For the cost of a park fishing license and the gate entrance fee, anglers can experience one of the most raw landscapes in the world, sliced from end to end by fabled roadside rivers and little-known (and little-fished) backcountry trout streams.
 It may only be here where anglers can spend half a day casting to brown trout native to Loch Leven in Scotland, and then travel 20 minutes to cast to Arctic grayling and west slope cutthroat trout.
 Then, they could finish off the day with a short drive and catch brookies native to Appalachia or a rainbow trout that sports the genetics from its native McCloud River in California.

 There’s only one Yellowstone.
 And, while not all of its fish belong there, they all share one thing in common.
 They’re wild.
 Just like the park itself.

-Editor’s note: The above story is the introduction to “Catching Yellowstone’s Wild Trout: A Fly-fishing History and Guide,” a new book by author Chris Hunt that will be available through The History Press in June 2019.
+Editor’s note: The above story is the introduction to “Catching Yellowstone’s Wild Trout: A Fly-fishing History and Guide,” by author Chris Hunt.